How to layer your lighting

 Below are three types of task lights you can choose from when layering your lighting:

-Task and ambient lighting can work together to create a well lit space with both general and functional elements.
+While you can use task and ambient lighting individually to layer lighting, they work particularly well together to create a well-lit space with both general and functional elements.
 To mix things up with a little more design, we call on accent lighting.
 For more on how task lighting can add to your space, check out our full blog post.

 Decor pieces, photos and architectural details can shine when lighting is used to highlight them.
 As a general rule, accent lighting should be three times brighter than the surrounding ambient lighting for the best effect.